keatinl1/Pure-Pursuit-UV-Robot/README.md

 Figure 3
 </p>

-In figure 4, the desired heading is the angle between our position and the goal point it is denoted as θ, the current heading is θ + φ (these angles are defined wrt a global coordinate system).
-The heading is corrected by adjusting the velocities of the wheels.
+In figure 4, the desired heading is the angle between our position and the goal point it is denoted as θ, the current heading is θ + φ.
+The heading is corrected by φ radians by adjusting the velocities of the wheels.

 <p align="center">
   <kbd>